Slowly wandering my way everywhere

 Coffee cherries that are still green and unripe

-One of the most astounding things we learned was that the cherries are traditionally harvested by hand once they’ve ripened from green to a red color.
+One of the most astounding things I learned was that the cherries are traditionally harvested by hand once they’ve ripened from green to a red color.
 Since the cherries begin to ferment quickly they must be processed within 24 hours of being picked.
 This processing involves removal of the skin and flesh of the cherries from the ‘beans’ followed by over a week of drying out in the sun.
 At this point in the process, the dried beans can be stored up to a year before being roasted.

 The tour included an in-depth explanation of the different roasts (light, dark, espresso) and how the roast affects the amount of caffeine in the finished product.
 Professional tasters determine the roasts for each batch of beans and then the blends that are eventually brewed into cups of coffee enjoyed around the world.